 Lovely mini chocolate cheesecakes are incredibly creamy and chocolatey.
-Made with just a few simple ingredients, they are almost guilt-free!
+Made with dark chocolate and cream cheese, they are also VERY easy to make.

 Creamy and chocolatey, these delightful little cakes are made with cream cheese and dark chocolate and sweetened with stevia.
 They have a velvety texture and a lovely, deep chocolate flavor.